okbob/pspg/README.md

     scrollbar_arrows = black, white
     scrollbar_background = lightgray, white
     scrollbar_slider = white, gray

+Some keys can be marked by symobol `*`.
+Marked keys are used for odd records.

+    data* = black, lightgray
+    label* = black, lightgray, italic, bold
+    border* = #000000, lightgray

 `template` and `template_menu` set fallback values for any keys not specified in the custom theme. `template_menu` in particular is currently the only way to